This passage is found in the RCL, Advent 2, Year C (Most recently Dec 6, 2015).

 Summary: A familiar text with many preaching paths.
-I am drawn this year to Luke's excessive historical details.
-They seem to clutter the text, but perhaps this reflects Christmas in our culture: There is a lot of clutter in the way.
-We need the wilderness, the familiar cry of John the Baptist, to restore our sights.
+Once again we need the wilderness, the familiar cry of John the Baptist, to restore our sights.
 To put it another way, Advent remains a reason of repentance (whatever color we now use), but one where repentance isn't simply about personal sins, but a reorientation of our whole mind away from the crap out there about Christmas and toward the salvation of God unfolding in Jesus Christ.

-τετρααρχουντες ("rule as tetraarch"; 3:1) The word tetraarch means rule as a piddly regional governor.
-Luke clearly wants to show that Jesus birth and life are actual events.
+τετρααρχουντες ("rule as tetra-arch"; 3:1) The word tetra-arch means rule as a piddly regional governor.
+Luke includes a number of historical details in his Gospel, especially early on; Luke clearly wants to show that Jesus birth and life are actual events.

 βαπτισμα ("baptism"; 3:3).
 Originally, this word did not have religious meaning.
 It simply meant to dip.
-For your enjoyment, here are the Liddell-Scott Hellenestic meanings of the word.
+For your enjoyment, here are the Liddell-Scott Hellenistic meanings of the word.
 Wow!

 I. trans. to dip in water

 2. to dip in poison

 Try preaching that: Baptism as a dip in poison; as a dip in dye; as a drawing of water from God; as finally, a sinking ship!